maxbrister/DinoCat/README.md

 ## Easy to Learn and Use

 If you already know C# you can get started writing UI today!
 DinoCat makes your life easier by reducing the number of new concepts you have to learn.
-You can take advantage of the next generation of C# tooling to make writing UI in C# high efficient.
+You can take advantage of the next generation of C# tooling to make writing UI high efficient.

 If you're already using an existing C# UI framework (WinForms, Wpf, Xamarin, Uwp, WinUI) that's great too!
-You can start using DinoCat controls without any extra work.
+You can start using DinoCat in your current projects by referencing a single NuGet package.
 You can even write new controls in DinoCat that reuse your existing user controls and view models.
 DinoCat works best with MVVM so your existing experience transfers directly into DinoCat.

 ## Progress